-PREPRO 2018 Codes
+PREPRO 2021 Codes

-In addition to the changes in the ENDF/B-VIII evaluations, it should be noted that between the last version of this report, where the PREPRO 2015 [9] codes were used, and the current version, where the PREPRO 2018 [10] codes were used, there have been improvements in the ENDF/B Pre-processing codes (PREPRO).
-The improvements were both in terms of improving the basic methods used by the codes and in terms of incorporating the latest ENDF-6 Formats and Procedures [8] used by the current evaluations.
-The result is more accurate cross section data throughout the POINT 2018 library.
+Since there have not been any changes in the ENDF/B-VIII.0 evaluations between the last version of this report, where the PREPRO2017 [10] codes were used, and the current version, where the PREPRO2021 [11] codes were used, there has been a major re-write to improve the ENDF/B Preprocessing codes (PREPRO).
+The improvements were both in terms of improving the basic methods used by the codes and in terms of incorporating the latest ENDF-6 Formats and Procedures [9] used by the current evaluations.
+The result is more accurate cross section data throughout the POINT2021 library; more accurate and only about 1/3 the size of earlier POINT data libraries.

-WARNING - due to recent changes in ENDF-6 Formats and Procedures [8] only the latest version of the ENDF/B Pre-processing codes, namely PREPRO2018 [10], can be used to accurately process all current ENDF/B-VIII evaluations.
-If you fail to heed this warning and you use any earlier versions of these codes the results can be inaccurate/unpredictable.
+WARNING - due to recent changes in ENDF-6 Formats and Procedures [9] only the latest version of the ENDF/B Pre-processing codes, namely PREPRO2021 [11], can be used to accurately process all current ENDF/B-VIII.0 evaluations.
+If you fail to heed this warning and you use any earlier versions of these codes, the results can be inaccurate/unpredictable.

-The PREPRO 2018 codes run on virtually any computer, and are available FREE on-line from the Nuclear Data Section, IAEA, Vienna, Austria, website at, http://www-nds.iaea.or.at/ndspub/endf/prepro/
+The PREPRO 2021 codes run on virtually any computer, and will soon be available FREE online from the Nuclear Data Section, IAEA, Vienna, Austria, https://www-nds.iaea.org/public/endf/prepro/